Sarah Marom-Shalev: Biography

-Born in Dorohoi in Romania, Marom-Shalev made aliyah to Israel in 1948, and today lives in Rehovot, and is divorced with two children.
+Born in Dorohoi in Romania, Marom-Shalev emigrated to Israel in 1948.

 For the 2006 Knesset elections she was placed seventh on the Gil list, and became a Knesset member when the party won seven seats.
 In June 2008 she was one of three MKs to leave Gil and form the Justice for the Elderly faction.
 On 27 October 2008 the faction merged back into Gil.

 She lost her seat in the 2009 elections when the party failed to cross the electoral threshold.